CastleAf/IST_BioInformaticsCourse/Smith-Waterman Algorithm/README.md

 ---

 Below there's a link that does graphical representation of the algorithm.
-When using it, make sure you select Smith-Waterman Alignment Type (this link's program is not mine):
+When using it, make sure you select Smith-Waterman alignment type (this link's program is not mine):

 * https://gtuckerkellogg.github.io/pairwise/demo/